hausen8/EasyProbe/README.md

 PYVCP = Probe_panel.xml
 ```

 *Note: Probe_panel is designed as a tab of a side panel.
-If you already have a PyVCP side panel, simply copy all the lines between the comments "Beginning of probe/coordinates tab" and "End of probe/coordinates tab" to your panel and add a Name to the names tag.*
+If you already have a PyVCP side panel, simply copy all the lines between the comments "Beginning of probe/coordinates tab" and "End of probe/coordinates tab" to your panel and add a name to the names tag.*

 ```
 [HAL]